 - Cable trays are made of either steel, aluminium or fibber reinforced plastic (FRP) and are available in six basic types,

 - Ladder Type Cable Tray

-Generally, it is used in applications with intermediate to long support spans 12 to 30 feet.
-It covers about 75 percent of the cable tray wiring system installations.
-It is the predominate cable tray type due to its many desirable features:
+Generally, Ladder type cable tray is used in applications with intermediate to long support spans 12 to hundreds of feet for heavy cables.
+However, It is the predominate cable tray type due to its many desirable features: